- Pamphlets capture the diverse attitudes and opinions of often-neglected segments of society

 Pamphlets represent a genre of printed materials written by authors from an unusually large socio-economic range.
 Few Americans in the 19th century could afford to publish bound books; however, many more had the means to print pamphlets.
 As with broadsides and other ephemeral items, pamphlets are a hard-to-find class of primary source materials, rarely collected and catalogued.
 More so than the heavily researched more traditional print genres, they offer scholars and students in American history, culture and contemporary life fresh opportunities for insight into a wide spectrum of American society.

 This invaluable collection of newly digitized pamphlets from one of the world’s leading historical societies will open up a new world of research materials for scholars and students in such disciplines as history, communications, political science, literature, sociology, gender and ethnic studies.
-American Pamphlets, Series 1, 1820-1922 will be fully integrated into America’s Historical Imprints for seamless searching with Afro-Americana Imprints, American Broadsides and Ephemera, and Early American Imprints.
+Picking up where Early American Imprints ends, American Pamphlets, Series 1, 1820-1922 is fully integrated into America’s Historical Imprints for seamless searching with Afro-Americana Imprints, American Broadsides and Ephemera, and related collections.

 About the New-York Historical Society